HIPAA Cloud Storage Requirements: Managing Your Data Securely

 If your organization is a covered entity under HIPAA, it is crucial that you abide by its extensive list of privacy and security rules.
 Not only does it help you avoid hefty penalties, but it also fosters trust and reliability among your patients.

 HIPAA covers everything you must know about managing highly sensitive data and information, including the proper safekeeping of medical records.
-In this article, we will explore HIPAA storage requirements and best practices.
+In this article, we will explore HIPAA cloud storage requirements and best practices.

-Aside from following HIPAA storage requirements, there are other things that you can do to protect PHI.
+Aside from following HIPAA cloud storage requirements, there are other things that you can do to protect PHI.

 1. Regularly conduct risk assessment